 1958 First use of stationary cameras to monitor traffic flow in Munich

-1961 first meteorological satellites launched by the USA
+1960 TIROS-1, the first meteorological observation satellite launched by the USA

 1962 The Mansfield, Ohio, Police Department hides a cameraman in a public restroom to gather evidence of homosexual activity.
 The footage was made into an artwork by William E. Jones in 2006.